 What is a Leader?

 A fishing leader is a short, extra-strong piece of fishing line that you attach between the end of your main fishing line and your lure and hook.
 The fishing leader is less visible to fish but is more resistant to breaking than your main fishing line.
-A leader can be anywhere from 12″ long to 20 + feet long.
+The leader length can be anywhere from 12″ long to 20 + feet long.

-You may want to simply tie the lure or hook to the end of your main fishing line and start fishing, but using a fishing leader has many benefits and dramatically increases your chances of success.
+You may want to simply tie the lure or hook to the end of your main fishing line and start fishing, but using a leader has many benefits and dramatically increases your chances of success.

 Types of Fishing Leaders